Anton Devcich: Domestic cricket

 Devcich made his first-class debut against Otago in 2005 for Northern Districts.
 Batting at 9, he scored 94 not out, including 15 boundaries, in the first innings, but he finished the match wicketless.
 He played three further first-class matches in the 2004–05 season but in five innings failed to pass 30.

 He made List A and Twenty20 debuts the following season but has been unable to secure a first-team place with only sporadic appearances in all formats.
 In the 2017–18 Super Smash, he was the leading run-scorer, with 343 runs in ten matches.

 In April 2018, he was named the Super Smash Player of the Year at the New Zealand Cricket Awards.
 In June 2018, he was awarded a contract with Northern Districts for the 2018–19 season.

 He was the leading run-scorer for the Nangarhar Leopards in the 2018–19 Afghanistan Premier League, with 270 runs in nine matches.
 He was the leading wicket-taker for Northern Districts in the 2018–19 Ford Trophy, with twelve dismissals in seven matches.

 In July 2019, he was selected to play for the Edinburgh Rocks in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 In January 2020, Devcich conceded 6 sixes in an over against Leo Carter of Canterbury, a moment he referred to as one of the worst of his cricketing career.

 International Cricket

 Devcich represented New Zealand at youth level, making five appearances at the Under-19 Cricket World Cup in 2004.

 Black Caps

 In September 2013, Devcich was named in the Black Caps limited-overs squad to tour Bangladesh.
-On 29 October he made ODI debut in the first ODI of the series, and eight days later he hit 59 off just 31 deliveries in his T20 International debut.
+On 29 October he made his ODI debut in the first ODI of the series, and eight days later he hit 59 off just 31 deliveries in his T20 International debut.

 Overall, Devcich played 12 ODIs and four T20 Internationals for New Zealand.